-|Product Type: Gravy boat||Assembly Required: No|
+|Product Type: Gravy boat||Gloss Finish: Yes|

-|Material: Bone China||Number of Items Included: 1|
+|Material: China||Number of Items Included: 2|

-|Stain Resistant: Yes||Odor Resistant: Yes|
+|Warp Resistant: Yes||Stain Resistant: Yes|

-|Refrigerator Safe: Yes||Freezer Safe: No|
+|Oven Safe: No||Microwave Safe: No|

-|Lid Included: No|
+|Utensil Included: No||Lid Included: No|

 Nikko was founded in Kanazawa, Japan, by Lord Maeda and local nobles in 1908.
 Kanazawa is a city of history and culture, a haven for traditional arts and crafts.
 Successive lords promoted traditional culture and crafts and the first kiln was established on the land of Kanazawa.
 Here the noble culture of Kyoto and the Samurai culture from Edo co-existed and merged.
 Since 1908 Nikko has been manufacturing tableware with the spirit of craftsmanship and a company culture of high aesthetic sense.
 Nikko products have won a worldwide reputation for quality and design.